Spotlight on the Chorale

 It is my great honor to have been invited by the CMC Board of Directors to serve you in the capacity of Interim President for the remainder of our 43rd season.
 The CMC’s sustainability is largely due to your support.
 We are forever grateful for the generous contributions which allow us to bring you beautiful music throughout the seasons.

 I take this opportunity to personally invite you to become part of the Carolina Master Chorale family.
 There are many ways for you to get involved, from auditioning as a possible singer to a number of volunteer opportunities.
 As a volunteer, you may give as little or as much as your schedule allows.
-As a singer, there is nothing more exciting than rehearsing and performing with our fellow singers, under the stellar tutelage of our Music Director, Dr. Charles Jones Evans.
+As a singer, there is nothing more exciting than rehearsing and performing with our fellow singers.
 Please contact our office if you are interested in learning more, or speak with me after any concert.

 Please follow us on social media so you do not miss any of the many CMC updates and “extras”, such as our upcoming live holiday performances on WMBF, the CMC’s partner, for whose sponsorship we are so thankful!